Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

 Figure~\ref{fig:weak_landau_damping_test_results} shows the test results for $\alpha_{e} = 0.75$ (interpolation test) and $\alpha_{e} = 0.5$ (extrapolation test) with reduced dimension $N_{r} = 50$.
-In both cases, the ROM successfully predicts the electric field damping rate beyond the training time interval $t \in [0, 10]$.
-More specifically, for $\alpha_{e} = 0.5$, the ROM can predict up $t\sim 180$, i.e. $1,700$\% beyond the training interval, and for $\alpha_{e} = 0.75$, the strongly damped case, the ROM can predict up to $t \sim 55$, i.e. $450$\% beyond the training interval.
+In both cases, the ROM successfully predicts the electric field first Fourier mode magnitude evolution beyond the training time interval $t \in [0, 10]$.
+More specifically, for $\alpha_{e} = 0.5$, the ROM can predict up $t\sim 200$, i.e. $1,900$\% beyond the training interval, and for $\alpha_{e} = 0.75$, the strongly damped case, the ROM can predict up to $t \sim 60$, i.e. $500$\% beyond the training interval.
+This observation agrees with intuition since the viable ROM simulation time is constrained by the POD basis relative error ($\sigma_{50}/\sigma_{1} \sim 10^{-6}$ for training samples, see Figure~\ref{fig:weak_landau_singular_value_decay}), such that stronger damping rate cases reach the POD error threshold faster than weaker damping rate cases.
 The total number of DOFs for the FOM is $N_{v}N_{x} = 7,550$ (with $N_{K} = 7,097$) and ROM is $3N_{x} + N_{r} = 503$ (with $N_{r} = 50$), a factor $15$ in memory reduction.
-Notice that for the case of $\alpha_{e} = 0.75$, the FOM damping starts to plateau as it reaches the temporal integrator's absolute error tolerance $10^{-12}$ at $t \sim 120$.
+To demonstrate the ROM's effectiveness for parametric studies, we compare its estimated damping rates $\gamma_{\mathrm{ROM}}(\alpha_{e} = 0.5) = -0.0366$ and $\gamma_{\mathrm{ROM}}(\alpha_{e} = 0.75) = -0.1852$ with linear theory $\gamma_{\mathrm{theory}}(\alpha_{e} = 0.5) = -0.0362$ and $\gamma_{\mathrm{theory}}(\alpha_{e} = 0.75) = -0.1849$.
+The ROM damping rates are obtained via the slope of a linear least-squares fit to the peaks of $|\hat{E}(k=1, t)|$ over $t \in [0, 50]$.
+In contrast, simple linear interpolation/extrapolation of the theoretical damping rates from the training data (see Figure~\ref{fig:weak_landau_electric_field_amplitude}) yields less accurate estimates: $\gamma_{\mathrm{interp}}(\alpha_{e} = 0.5) = -0.0209$ and $\gamma_{\mathrm{interp}}(\alpha_{e} = 0.75) = -0.18605$.
+Although one would typically compute damping rates by solving the dispersion relation, this example highlights that the ROM captures the parametric dependence of the quantity of interest with significantly greater accuracy than direct interpolation.
 Moreover, Figure~\ref{fig:weak_landau_conservation} presents the ROM and FOM conservation of mass, momentum, and energy, which are comparable and close to the tolerances set by the temporal integrator nonlinear solver.
+The conservation errors grow at around $t=110$ after the electric field has nearly vanished, making the solution more sensitive to round-off numerical errors.